These nudge marketing examples will propel your eCommerce strategy to infinity and beyond.

 This is the essence of nudge marketing in behavioral economics: facilitating quick decision-making to eventually create hassle-free experiences of your webshops.

-Nudge marketing is all about subtly designing how you present your target audience with choices that encourage them to make decisions, without expressly incentivizing or forbidding any choice in particular.
+Nudge marketing (from behavioral economics) is all about subtly designing how you present your target audience with choices that encourage them to make decisions, without expressly incentivizing or forbidding any choice in particular.

 In this article, I’ll show you 7 creative ways that you can utilize nudge marketing in your email marketing strategy, using examples from some of the best emails I’ve seen.